Cook smarter

 Your first pizza night: a step-by-step plan

-A relaxed schedule for your first homemade pizza:
+A relaxed schedule for your first homemade pizza dough:

 Tip: Make double and freeze half.
 You'll thank yourself later.